willfong/docker-fastapi-vue/README.md

 1. Create a GitHub OAuth Application: https://github.com/settings/applications/new
 1. Application Name and Homepage URL are just for display.
 Set Authorization callback URL to `http://localhost:5000/oauth/github`
-1. Create a `.env` file in the project checkout directory with the following info:
+1. Add the following to the `.env` file:

    ```
    GITHUB_CLIENT_ID=626...1d2